Structural Relaxation of Materials with Spin-Orbit Coupling: Analytical Forces in Spin-Current DFT: Formalism

-Having determined derivatives w.r.t. atomic displacements $\mathbf{A}_\eta$, the treatment may be extended to derivatives w.r.t. distorsions of the direct-space cell, with basis vectors $\mathbf{a}_1$, $\mathbf{a}_2$ and $\mathbf{a}_3$.
+Having determined derivatives with respect to atomic displacements $\mathbf{A}_\eta$, the treatment may be extended to derivatives with respect to direct lattice vectors $\mathbf{a}_1$, $\mathbf{a}_2$ and $\mathbf{a}_3$.
 This may be achieved, by first writing a general position in the lattice basis: